zinnirahkasim/tug_ist_model_based_diagnosis/README.txt

 ****Now everything should be consistent.
 To check the system functionality just apply follwoing command in separate terminal:
 Step6.  $ rosnode kill /test_node
-          (check nodes list by "rosnode list" command)
-****This would kill the node, observers will publish not ok on /observations topic, diagnosis engine will publish bad[test_node] on /diagnosis topic.
+          (check nodes list by "rosnode list" command) This will kill the node, observers will publish not ok on /observations topic, diagnosis engine will publish bad[test_node] on /diagnosis topic. you can check it by "rostopic echo /diagnosis" command Now to run the test node again you should
+        $ roslaunch diagnosis_launch test_node.launch

 ----PLANNING and REPAIR-----
-Step7.
+Step7.  $ roslaunch diagnosis_launch action_servers.launch
+         (start the node action servers, planner also need them)

+Step8.
 Set the path for repair_domain.pddl file in planner.launch and execute:
         $ roslaunch diagnosis_launch planner.launch
           (check "start_node", "stop_node",etc action servers)

-Step8.  $ roslaunch diagnosis_launch action_servers.launch
 **** planner will generate a plan and NodeActionServer will restart the node.

+THANKS for using this tutorial...
 *****************IMPORTANT*************************************
 THE STACK IS BEING WORKED AT THE MOMEN, THEREFORE YOUR FEEDBACK WILL BE HIGHLY APPRECIATABLE.